Mark Saville, Baron Saville of Newdigate

-Mark Oliver Saville, Baron Saville of Newdigate, (born 20 March 1936) is a British judge and former Justice of the Supreme Court of the United Kingdom.
+Mark Oliver Saville, Baron Saville of Newdigate (born 20 March 1936), is an English judge and former Justice of the Supreme Court of the United Kingdom.

 Early life

 Saville was born on 20 March 1936 to Kenneth Vivian Saville and Olivia Sarah Frances Gray, and educated at Rye Grammar School.
 He undertook National Service in the Royal Sussex Regiment between 1954 and 1956 at the rank of second lieutenant.
 He studied at Brasenose College, Oxford, graduating with first class honours in law (Bachelor of Arts) and a Bachelor of Civil Law degree, and where he won the Vinerian Scholarship.
 He was called to the bar by the Middle Temple in 1962, becoming a bencher in 1983, and became a Queen's Counsel in 1975.
 He co-edited Essays in Honour of Sir Brian Neill: the Quintessential Judge with Richard Susskind, former Gresham Professor of Law, and contributed to Civil Court Service 2007.